georgringer/crowdin/Documentation/Installation/Index.rst

 ..  important::

     You will need an account at Crowdin to get efficient utilisation of this extension.
-An account
-    give you the role as translator per default.
+An account gives you the role as translator per default.

 #.
 Using composer